EdamL/floating-carousel/README.md

 Current version: 3.0

-The Floating Carousel plugin creates a carousel which is clean and has no controls.
-The carousel is navigated by the movement of the cursor (or the user's finger in the case of touch devices) relative to the carousel element.
-Moving the cursor further to the left causes the content to scroll faster to the right and vice versa - or up and down for the vertically-aligned version.
+The Floating Carousel plugin creates a carousel which is clean and intuitive without the need for controls.
+The carousel is navigated by relative movement of the cursor (or the user's finger in the case of touch devices).
+Moving the cursor further to the left of the carousel element causes the content to scroll faster to the right and vice versa.
+The carousel can be implemented in a vertical alignment which works in the same fashion, but with up/down movements.

 ## Usage